 Portable Table

-The portable table is essential at any tailgate.
-Find one that is lightweight and foldable for easy transportation.
-That gives you a formal space to set out your no-cook foods, and makes your setup feel a little more official.
+The tailgate portable table is a must at any game.
+Look for one lightweight and foldable, so you can easily carry it.
+It allows you to lay out your no-cook foods in a somewhat formal space, and makes your setup feel more official.

 Cooler Bags